Standard size baby crib – measurements & facts

 Also, make sure what the numbers in the name of convertible crib mean!
 For example, it is not necessary that all 3-in-1 convertible cribs convert into a toddler and daybed.
 Some can skip one of these phases and convert into a full-size bed.
 Check what numbers in the name means!

-Based on the number of conversions, we classify them into:
+Based on the number of conversions certain crib has, they are divided into:

 - 2-in-1 convertible cribs: crib + one bed